Health-care Billing Requirements For Indigent Patients

-For emergency and other non-CICP health-care services provided to qualified patients, a health-care facility and licensed health-care professional shall limit the amounts charged to not more than 80% of the medicare rate if the patient is uninsured; collect amounts charged in monthly installments such that a patient is not paying more than 5% of the patient's household income; and after a cumulative 36 months of payments, consider the patient's bill paid in full and permanently cease any and all collection activities on any balance that remains unpaid.
+Beginning June 1, 2022, for emergency and other non-CICP health-care services provided to patients qualified for public health insurance or discounted care, a health-care facility and licensed health-care professional shall limit the amounts charged to not more than the discounted rate established by the department; collect amounts charged in monthly installments such that a patient is not paying more than 4% of the patient's monthly household income on a bill from a health-care facility and not paying more than 2% of the patient's monthly household income on a bill from each licensed health-care professional; and after a cumulative 36 months of payments, consider the patient's bill paid in full and permanently cease any and all collection activities on any balance that remains unpaid.

-A health-care facility shall make information about patient's rights and the uniform application for discounted care available to the public and to each patient.
+Beginning June 1, 2022, a health-care facility shall make information about patient's rights and the uniform application for discounted care available to the public and to each patient.

-Beginning June 1, 2023, and each June 1 thereafter, each health-care facility shall collect and report to the department data that the department determines is necessary to evaluate compliance across patient groups based on race, ethnicity, and primary language spoken with the required screening, discounted care, payment plan, and collections practices.
+Beginning June 1, 2023, and each June 1 thereafter, each health-care facility shall report to the department data that the department determines is necessary to evaluate compliance across patient groups based on race, ethnicity, age, and primary language spoken with the required screening, discounted care, payment plan, and collections practices.

 No later than April 1, 2022, the department shall develop a written explanation of a patient's rights, make the explanation available to the public and each patient, and establish a process for patients to submit a complaint relating to noncompliance with the requirements.
 The department shall periodically review health-care facilities and licensed health-care professionals (hospital providers) to ensure compliance, and the department shall notify the hospital provider if the hospital provider is not in compliance that the hospital provider has 90 days to file a corrective action plan with the department.
 A hospital provider may request up to 120 days to submit a corrective action plan.
 The department may require a hospital provider that is not in compliance to develop and operate under a corrective action plan until the department determines the hospital provider is in compliance.
-The bill implements fines for hospital providers if the department determines the hospital provider's noncompliance is knowing or willful.
+The act implements fines for hospital providers if the department determines the hospital provider's noncompliance is knowing or willful.

-The bill imposes requirements on hospital providers before assigning or selling patient debt to a medical creditor or before pursuing any permissible extraordinary collection action and imposes fines for any hospital provider that fails to comply with the requirements.
+Beginning June 1, 2022, the act imposes requirements on hospital providers before assigning or selling patient debt to a medical creditor or before pursuing any permissible extraordinary collection action and imposes fines for any hospital provider that fails to comply with the requirements.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)